nelup20/nelup20/README.md

 ### Hi there 👋, I'm Nelu.

 I'm a junior software developer working primarily in Java.
 Before working with Java professionally, I've mainly had (hobbyist) experience with Javascript and Python.
-Currently learning C and Assembly, going to learn other fundamental/theoretical CS topics in the near future (following curriculum from teachyourselfcs.com + a couple extra topics)
+Currently learning C and Assembly, going to learn other fundamental/theoretical CS topics in the near future (following the curriculum from teachyourselfcs.com + a couple extra topics)

 Some of my hobbies and interests include: